abacusorg/AbacusSummit/docs/data-access.rst

 **Addtional information for DESI members**: more advice on getting set up to use AbacusSummit in a DESI NERSC software environment is given here: https://desi.lbl.gov/trac/wiki/CosmoSimsWG/Abacus#AbacusSummit

 Some data products were removed from disk to save space.
-They are listed in :ref:`NERSC: Subset of Data on Disk`.
-NERSC users can retrieve any such products from tape as described :ref:`here<Accessing Extra Data on Tape (HPSS)>`.
-Other users can access the full data on tape at :ref:`OLCF Constellation<OLCF Constellation: Full Data on Tape>`.
+They are listed in :ref:`data-access:NERSC: Subset of Data on Disk`.
+NERSC users can retrieve any such products from tape as described :ref:`here<data-access:Accessing Extra Data on Tape (HPSS)>`.
+Other users can access the full data on tape at :ref:`OLCF Constellation<data-access:OLCF Constellation: Full Data on Tape>`.

 Accessing Extra Data on Tape (HPSS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~